-A recent survey from Discover shows I’m not alone: 54% of millennials surveyed say that their credit standing is important to them right now, versus 63% of Generation X and 65% of baby boomers.
+A survey from Discover shows I’m not alone: 54% of millennials surveyed say that their credit standing is important to them right now, versus 63% of Generation X and 65% of baby boomers.
 And only 51% of young adults actually believe that they have control over how good or bad their credit appears, compared to 62% of Gen X and 80% of boomers.

 Not-so-new news flash: You’re totally in charge of your credit health — and managing it is important, because your credit score and what’s in your credit report can help you achieve major milestones like buying that first home or affording grad school.

 That’s because your credit score affects the interest rates and terms you could get on loans and credit cards.
 (Seriously — do you really want to pay more in interest on a 30-year mortgage if you can help it?)
-Plus, a prospective employer or landlord can check your credit report to make sure you’re someone who seems responsible with your finances — and you wouldn’t want, say, missed payments on an auto loan hurting your chances of getting a plum job or apartment.
+Plus, a prospective employer or landlord can check your credit report to make sure you’re someone who seems responsible with your finances — and you wouldn’t want, say, missed payments on an auto loan hurting your chances of getting a job or apartment.

 Keeping regular tabs on your credit score is the first step in knowing whether you’re doing a good job of managing your credit, or if you have room for improvement.
 The survey even found that 70% of respondents who checked their credit score at least once per month said it had a positive impact on their credit behavior; only 31% of those who checked their score once a year could say the same.

 With that said, if you’ve never bothered to check either your credit score or your credit report, now’s a good a time as any to get started.
 Here's how: